Shahriar-Turag/Iktisad/README.md

 ## 👨🏻‍💻 &nbsp;**About Me**

-💡 &nbsp;Software Engineer with a passion for solving complex problems and a keen interest in Deep Learning and emerging technologies. \
+💡 &nbsp;Software Engineer with a passion for solving complex problems and a keen interest in AI and emerging technologies. \
 👀 &nbsp;I specialize in Building Scalable Applications, System Design, and Cloud Architecture, always seeking innovative solutions. \
 💞️ &nbsp;Open to collaboration on projects that promote growth, learning, and technical excellence across a variety of technologies. \
 🪧 &nbsp;Fun fact <q>There are two ways to write error-free programs; only the third one works </q>